Basic Facts About Vaquitas

 Vaquitas eat ocean fish such as Gulf croaker and bronze-striped grunts.
 They are also known to eat squid.

-Approximately 400 to 600 vaquitas may remain in the wild.
+Fewer than 50 vaquitas may remain in the wild.

 Vaquitas have the most restricted range of any marine cetacean.
 They appear to live only in the northern end of the Gulf of California.
 The Mexican government created the Upper Gulf of California Biosphere Reserve in 1993 in part to protect vaquita habitat.